aeniemand/Fuel-Monitoring-Dashboard/README.md

 # Fuel-Monitoring-Dashboard
-Fuel monitoring dashboard for identifying potential monitoring priority areas using terrain, fuels, vegetation structure, and fuel moisture data in the central coast of California.
-# Fuel Monitoring Dashboard

-This project is an open-source dashboard being developed to help identify potential fuel monitoring priority areas using spatial layers related to terrain, fuels, vegetation structure, and fuel moisture.
+This project is a dashboard being developed to help identify potential fuel monitoring priority areas using spatial layers related to terrain, fuels, vegetation structure, and fuel moisture.

 ## Project goal